Our priorities for April 2020 – March 2021

 Healthwatch Dorset’s priorities for this year have been identified and agreed as part of the annual work plan process.
 These projects are:

 Care during COVID-19

-The coronavirus pandemic has required health and social care services to adapt at great speed to care for people with the virus, while trying to maintain care and support for many of our most sick and vulnerable people.
+The coronavirus pandemic required health and social care services to adapt at great speed to care for people with the virus, while trying to maintain care and support for many of our most sick and vulnerable people.
 Many treatments and services were put on hold, while others introduced new ways of delivering care and support.
-As health and social care services work to recover from COVID-19, public feedback has never been more important to help them provide the best possible care.
+As health and social care services recover from COVID-19, public feedback has never been more important to help providers reflect and develop to provide the best possible care.

 Complete our confidential feedback survey: smartsurvey.co.uk/s/CoronavirusHWD/

 This project will build on Healthwatch Dorset’s existing engagement work with seldom heard and marginalised young people.
 For example, developing relationships and gathering feedback from children and young people excluded from school, young asylum seekers, young people who are settled travellers or homeless, and young offenders.
 This project will feed into the Dorset Clinical Commissioning Group’s review of CAMHS and it will be used to establish a new Healthwatch Dorset ‘Young Listeners’ project later in the year.

 Access to Primary Care